olcf/olcf-user-docs/services_and_applications/slate/workflows/openshift_gitops.rst

 By default, OpenShift GitOps will automatically configure the project and add the necessary roles to allow for the deployment of
 Kubernetes resources to the same project that contains the ArgoCD deployment.
-If it is desired to manage resources in a project other than where ArgoCD is deployed, please contact the Platforms Group to assistance in configuring the additional projects.
+If it is desired to manage resources in a project other than where ArgoCD is deployed, please contact the Platforms Group for assistance in configuring the additional projects.

 Application Deployment
 ^^^^^^^^^^^^^^^^^^^^^^